CenturyLinkCloud/mdw/readme.md

 7. Run
-   - Right-click on the server and select Debug to start it up (this should automatically publish mdw-hub)
+   - Right-click on the server and select Debug to start it up (this should automatically publish mdw-hub) (Note: on Mac it's necessary to right-click on the mdw-hub project in Eclipse and manually add the 'web' folder to the root of the Deployment Assembly: Properties > Deployment Assembly.)
    - Check MDWHub access:
      http://localhost:8080/mdw